Cartoon (band)

-Cartoon is an Estonian band formed in 2015 by Hugo Martin Maasikas, Ago Teppand, and Joosep Järvesaar.
-Their most successful song is "On & On" featuring Daniel Levi, which has over 550 million views on YouTube as of 2025.
+Cartoon is an Estonian electronic dance music band formed in 2015 by Hugo Martin Maasikas, Ago "Jéja" Teppand, and Joosep Järvesaar.
+Their most successful song is "On & On" featuring Daniel Levi, which has over 550 million views on YouTube as of 2026.

 They also have many other songs with millions of views, including "Biology" in collaboration with nublu and Gameboy Tetris, "Why We Lose" in collaboration with Coleman Trapp, and "I Remember U" in collaboration with Jüri Pootsmann.

-In early 2024, Ago Teppand (a.k.a.
-Jéja) left the project to pursue his solo career.
+In early 2024, Teppand left the project to pursue his solo career.

 History

 Formation and breakthrough with "On & On" (2015–2016)

 Ago and Joosep met in high school in Estonia in 2004, and they met Hugo at a party hosted by Ago.
 Cartoon was then formed in 2015 and gained attention when they released "Why We Lose" featuring Coleman Trapp on the British record label NoCopyrightSounds.

 On July 9, 2015, Cartoon released "On & On" featuring Estonian-Mexican-American singer Daniel Levi.
 The song was featured as his third song on the NCS: The Best of 2015 album and was also released as his single on December 31, 2019 by Más Y Más / On & On AB.
 The song was a huge hit and received over 500 million views on NCS' YouTube channel.
 The song reached #1 on the Estonian airplay chart in its 39th week.
 On May 12, 2022, Cartoon released a Remixes EP of this song.
 The EP includes Time to Talk Remix, nuumi Remix, and Afe & Cole Phillips Remix.

 In 2016, Cartoon participated in the Eesti Laul 2016 song contest with Kristel Aaslaid with the song "Immortality".
 They lost to Jüri Pootsmann in the finals and took third place.

 On March 11, 2016, Cartoon released the song " I Remember U" featuring vocals by Estonian singer Jüri Pootsmann.
 The song was released as a digital download through NCS and peaked at number 1 on the Estonian airplay chart.
 This song is used as the theme song for the ADVChina YouTube channel.
 The video clip for this song became Estonia's most viewed music video on YouTube in 2016.
 Elsewhere, Cartoon has been ranked No. 1 in the Estonian Artists Top Charts 2016.